Panasonic Leica Summilux 15mm f/1.7 review

 Vignetting

-The vignetting is notable at full aperture, as usual, and reduces at f/2 and even more at f/2.8.
-Thereafter, it remains the same, slight but still present even at f/8.
+Vignetting is noticeable at full aperture, as expected, then decreases at f/2 and even more at f/2.8.
+After that, it remains fairly stable: slight, but still visible even at f/8.

 Chromatic aberrations

-Chromatic aberrations are very slight, I noticed some purple fringe especially in the edges on white objects.
-Nothing crazy, since this can also be corrected in post-processing with any processing software like Lightroom or DXO Photolab that I use.
-Here is what little we can see (Crop 100%).
+Chromatic aberrations are very slight.
+I noticed a little purple fringing, especially near the edges on white objects.
+Nothing dramatic, since it can also be corrected in post-processing with software such as Lightroom or DxO PhotoLab, which I use.
+Here is the small amount that can be seen in a 100% crop.

 Flare

-Flare is present when you shoot with the sun in front, but much less when it’s out of the scene.
+Flare appears when you shoot toward the sun, but it is much less visible when the sun is outside the frame.
 The lens hood does not change the results much.

 Coma

-For astrophotography, the coma is quite significant at full aperture, with stars elongating and egrets forming.
-Closing to f/2 improves things very slightly, but the improvement is more noticeable at f/2.8.
-Note that this lens isn’t made for this use.
+For astrophotography, coma is quite significant at full aperture, with stars becoming elongated and taking on little wing-like shapes.
+Stopping down to f/2 improves things very slightly, but the improvement is more noticeable at f/2.8.
+Keep in mind that this lens was not designed for this type of use.

 Sunstars

-Sunstars are well defined when stopped down to f/11.
-At larger apertures, even f/8, the rays are more diffuse.
+Sunstars are well defined when the lens is stopped down to f/11.
+At wider apertures, even f/8, the rays are more diffuse.

 Focus breathing

-The focus breathing is very slight; you can see that the frame tightens, but it’s almost imperceptible and really not very annoying.
+Focus breathing is very slight.
+You can see the frame tightening a little, but it is almost imperceptible and really not very distracting.

 Alternatives to the Panasonic Leica DG Summilux 15mm f/1.7 ASPH

-I have already mentioned them above, and honestly, I don’t know enough about the qualities of those other lenses mentioned to really give you a perfect opinion, but I will try to summarize the reviews I’ve read:
+I have already mentioned them above, and honestly, I do not know those other lenses well enough to give you a perfectly informed personal opinion.
+Still, I can summarize the reviews I have read:

-- The 17mm f/1.8 from Olympus, probably the biggest competitor, doesn’t seem to have higher quality or faster AF, but it costs less, with similar physical characteristics to the 15mm.
+- The Olympus 17mm f/1.8, probably its main competitor, does not seem to offer better image quality or faster AF, but it costs less and has similar physical characteristics to the 15mm.

-- The 17mm f/1.2 from Olympus is much higher end and delivers some of the best image quality.
-It’s the best you can get in micro 4/3 at the moment.
-It is, however, much more expensive, bigger and heavier.
+- The Olympus 17mm f/1.2 is a much higher-end lens and delivers some of the best image quality available.
+It is one of the strongest options in Micro 4/3 at the moment.
+It is, however, much more expensive, larger, and heavier.

-- The 20mm f/1.7 Panasonic is more compact, lighter, cheaper and good quality for its features.
-However, it seems to have a much more erratic AF.
+- The Panasonic 20mm f/1.7 is more compact, lighter, cheaper, and very good for what it offers.
+However, its AF seems to be much more erratic.

-- There are also zooms covering the 15mm focal length.
-I won’t mention them all, but we find the 10-25mm f/1.7 and the 12-35mm f/2.8 from Panasonic, as well as the 12-40 f/2.8 and 12-45 f/4 from Olympus.
-All of these lenses are fairly high end and deliver very good image quality.
-If you’re looking for versatility and image quality, these zooms will all be excellent choices.
-It all comes down to size, weight and price, the 10-25 in particular being extremely expensive.
+- There are also zoom lenses that cover the 15mm focal length.
+I will not mention them all, but Panasonic offers the 10-25mm f/1.7 and 12-35mm f/2.8, while Olympus offers the 12-40mm f/2.8 and 12-45mm f/4.
+All of these are fairly high-end lenses and deliver very good image quality.
+If you are looking for versatility and image quality, these zooms are all excellent choices.
+It all comes down to size, weight, and price, with the 10-25mm in particular being extremely expensive.

 Overview of the Panasonic Leica Summilux 15mm f/1.7